kbmackenzie/henhen/README.md

 It creates an isolated egg repository for each project inside a `.henhen` folder.

-With HenHen, you can manage dependencies more easily and reliably, and you can experiment with eggs all you want without ever polluting your global CHICKEN installation!

-And if anything goes wrong along the way, all you need to do to start fresh with a clean slate is run `henhen clean --purge`!
+With virtual environments, you can manage your dependencies across projects more easily and experiment with eggs without polluting your global CHICKEN installation.
+If anything ever goes wrong along the way, all you need to do to start fresh with a clean slate is run `henhen clean --purge`.

 ## Table of Contents